 The Welsh Treasury has published the rates and bands for LTT in its Welsh Tax Policy Report, Autumn 2017.

-The extract below sets out those rates and bands.
+The extract below sets out those rates and bands, as amended by the Wales government on 12th December 2017.

 Residential rates: